MattiSG/adblock/README.md

-Block ad serving and tracking system-wide, even before a request is issued to them.
+Block ad serving and tracking system-wide, even before a request is issued.

 Usage